Great potoo: Distribution and habitat

 They range from southern Mexico through northeastern Guatemala and through most of Central America down through South America as far as southeastern Brazil and Bolivia.

-In general the great potoo are distributed from humid to semi-humid forested habitats.
-While this species is widely spreadout geographically there is little to no variation in their appearance such as size or plumage.
-The great potoo is found mostly in dense lowland forest, forest edges and clearings.
+In general, the great potoo are distributed from humid to semi-humid forested habitats.
+While this species is widely spread out geographically, there is little to no variation in their appearance, such as size or plumage.
+The great potoo is found mostly in dense lowland forests, forest edges, and clearings.
 It may also range into foothills (up to about 1,500 m elevation), second-growth, open woodlands (including plantations) and is sometimes seen around meadows, but they always require trees-etc., for their camouflaged imitative perch.

-In the day they are normally found perching or nesting usually higher than 12 meters above ground level within big trees.
-The branches they choose to perch usually are nearly 20 to 30 centimeters in diameter.
+In the day, they are normally found perching or nesting, usually higher than 12 meters above ground level within big trees.
+The branches they choose to perch on are usually 20 to 30 centimeters in diameter.
 At night time, they may go to lower perches 1.5 meters above the ground, from which they hunt.

 Behavior

 This nocturnal predator is usually seen perched high above the ground while foraging, hawking when prey is spotted.
 After the pounce, the potoo almost always returns to its previous perch.
-Normally, during the day it perches upright on a tree stump, and is overlooked because it resembles part of the stump; this is a camouflage, not just by coloration, but a camouflage by the setting.
-The Great Potoo can be located at night by the reflection of light from its eyes as it sits vertical on a post, roost, or angled-tree trunk.
+Normally, during the day, it perches upright on a tree stump and is overlooked because it resembles part of the stump; this is a camouflage, not just by coloration, but a camouflage by the setting.
+The Great Potoo can be located at night by the reflection of light from its eyes as it sits vertically on a post, roost, or angled tree trunk.
 Great potoos are shy and solitary creatures.
+However, they have begun to perch on man-made things such as plastic bottles.
+This proves how people continue to affect wildlife and natural habitats in the present day.